stacks-network/stacks-core/docs/faq_technical.md

 ## How do I register Blockstack Subdomains?

-You should deploy and use a [Blockstack Subdomain Registrar](subdomains.md).
+You can deploy and use a [Blockstack Subdomain Registrar](subdomains.md), or use an existing one.

 ## Can I programmatically register Blockstack IDs?